vbaconnet-ledger/developer-portal/_docs/CI/51_live_on_desktop.md

 ## test-dataset

-this file allow us to simulate some transactions of our implementation.
+This file allows us to simulate some transactions of our implementation.

-You will first need to set up the file `test-dataset.js`

-1. Create a `test-dataset.js` file

-then fill it with this empty template :
+First, create a `test-dataset.js` file and fill it with this empty template :

 ```js
 import type { DatasetTest } from "../../types";